radekstepan/bank-to-ynab4/README.md

    npm start
    ```

-4. Open your browser and navigate to `http://localhost:8080`
+4. Open your browser and navigate to `http://localhost:3000` (or the port specified in your Webpack config if different)

 ## 🛠️ Building for Production